A Dimension Bound for Symmetrizer Groups of Projective Hypersurfaces: Introduction

 \section{\bf Introduction}

 Throughout this paper, we work over the complex numbers $\mathbb{C}$.
-Fix an integer $d$ and a vector space $V$ of dimension $N = n+1$.
-To avoid triviality, we assume that $d, N \ge 3$.
+Fix an integer $d$ and a vector space $V$ of dimension $n+1$.
+To avoid triviality, we assume that $d$ and $n+1$ are at least $3$.
 Let $\mathbb{P}V$ be the projective space parametrizing the one-dimensional subspaces of $V$ and $\operatorname{Sym}^d V^*$ be the vector space of symmetric $d$-forms on $V$.